microsoft/onnxruntime/docs/execution-providers/OpenVINO-ExecutionProvider.md

 ### Auto-Device Execution for OpenVINO EP

 Use `AUTO:<device 1><device 2>..` as the device name to delegate selection of an actual accelerator to OpenVINO™.
-With the 2021.4 release, Auto-device internally recognizes and selects devices from CPU, integrated GPU and discrete Intel GPUs (when available) depending on the device capabilities and the characteristic of CNN models, for example, precisions.
+Auto-device internally recognizes and selects devices from CPU, integrated GPU and discrete Intel GPUs (when available) depending on the device capabilities and the characteristic of CNN models, for example, precisions.
 Then Auto-device assigns inference requests to the selected device.

 From the application point of view, this is just another device that handles all accelerators in full system.